Meschreiber/sfquickstarts/site/sfguides/src/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake/suppress_existing_customers_from_youtube_campaign_with_hightouch_and_snowflake.md

 ## Conclusion
 Duration: 1

 Especially in challenging macroeconomic environments, it is important that ad campaigns are targeted to the right people.
-In this example, we showed how we could use Snowflake and Hightouch to suppress recent purchasers from an ad campaign running with Youtube.
+In this example, we showed how we could use Snowflake and Hightouch to suppress recent purchasers from an ad campaign running with YouTube.

 ### What we've covered